 If you’re a commercial installer, you’ve been told that you must use solid copper for trunk runs.
 On the other hand, copper-coated steel is fine for home runs, especially shorter ones.
 Did you ever wonder why?

-Copper-coated steel is ok for short runs and home runs because there is little concern about DC power loss.
+Copper-coated steel is ok for short runs and home runs (runs inside the premises) because there is little concern about DC power loss.
 The signal doesn’t penetrate through all the way to the center of the cable anyway.

 How can you know which kind of cable you have?

 If you have steady hands, you can shave away the outer bit of the center conductor.
 You’ll see the gray steel at that point.
 But, of course, that ruins the cable.
 If you’re working with cable by the reel, then you can use a scrap, but if you’re working with premade cables, you’re going to ruin a cable just to test it.
 There’s a better way.

 If you look on the side of most cables, you will find a code that is printed there.
 All you need to do is search for that code online and you’ll get all the information you need.
 Look for the words “solid copper” or the letters “CCS” to see what you’re looking for.

 Another thing you can do is look for these molded plastic ends.
 If you have a cable with plastic ends, even if it looks otherwise like a high-end cable, it’s probably got steel in the center conductor.
 Professional-grade cables won’t have ends like these.
 In the case of the image above, the gold color on the connector is also a dead giveaway that this isn’t a quality cable.

 Get the cable you need from Solid Signal

 Of course, it may be more trouble than it’s worth to carry two different types of cable and remember which one to use.
 There’s no harm at all in using solid copper for home runs, either.
 When you’re ready to get the cable you need, check out the great selection at Solid Signal!
 You’ll find cables for every budget as well as all the free tech support you’ll need, in order to know you’re getting the right cable.